Skip to main content

 • The Genetic Information Nondiscrimination Act (GINA) This law places restrictions on collecting genetic information, which includes family medical history.
 It also mandates the confidentiality of any genetic information that is lawfully acquired.

 These laws provide a layer of protection, focusing on confidentiality and preventing discrimination.
 Their scope and specific requirements differ from HIPAA’s comprehensive framework for PHI.
-For instance, the under HIPAA, which mandate reporting of data breaches, do not have a direct equivalent under the ADA or GINA for employer-managed wellness data.
+For instance, the breach notification rules under HIPAA, which mandate reporting of data breaches, do not have a direct equivalent under the ADA or GINA for employer-managed wellness data.

 When a wellness program is part of your health plan, HIPAA’s strict rules on data use and disclosure apply directly.